 In January 2010 we got to the Kalahari to hear the Nhabe River was flowing strongly into Lake Ngami and Aitch’s twin sis Janet and boyfriend Duncan had organised us kayaks!
 Hey!
 Maybe you really could kayak the Kalahari!

 Another memorable sight was rounding a bend and seeing four cows drinking: One all-black, one all-brown, one all-white and one all-tan.
-They looked so striking against the lush new green backdrop that we remembered the camera but we had drifted past in the current and by the time we paddled back against the current they had dispersed.
+All uniform, none with a splash of a different colour on their coats.
+They looked so striking against the lush new green backdrop that we remembered the camera too late – we had drifted past in the current and by the time we paddled back against the current three of them had dispersed.
 Here’s the white one:

-Lunchtime we ate on the bank sitting on the kayaks.
-I remember hardboiled eggs and very tasty sarmies, thanks Jan!!
+Lunchtime we sat in light semi-shade on the bank, using our kayaks as seats.
+I remember hardboiled eggs and very tasty sarmies, thanks Janet!

 The girls then turned back as the paddling would be much slower against the current while Duncan and I headed on, determined to get into Lake Ngami.

 And we did.
 How spectacular!
 The trees fell back and the sky opened up and huge reed beds stretched in every direction.
 Fish eagles cried, ducks scattered before us and herons and cormorants and waders were all over the place.
 At first we were still in a channel, but after another kilometre or so we could branch into other channels and lagoons out of the main current.
 We felt like David Livingstone in 1849.
 Sort of.
-Better.
+Just better.
+Even though we had fewer bearers and porters and guides n so on.